bradchesney79/2015DebianJessieWebserverProject/README.md

 \#4 set up a junk email service, I reccomend [http://33mail.com](http://33mail.com) -- they even have a configuration for people like us in the works

-\#5 edit setup.conf with your hosts particulars you'll _need_ to edit a few things:
+\#5 edit setup.conf with your hosts' particulars

+You can almost use it as it is, if you just want to see it go, but you'll _need_ to edit a few things:

 `IPV4=<your linode IPV4 address>`